apache/distributedlog/docs/design/main.rst

    Figure 2.
 Fencing & Consistency

-Whenever the ownership is changed from one writer to the other writer (step 0), the new owner of the log stream will first retrieve the list of log segments of that log stream along with their versions (the versions will used for versioned set on updating log segments’ metadata).
+Whenever the ownership is changed from one writer to the other writer (step 0), the new owner of the log stream will first retrieve the list of log segments of that log stream along with their versions (the versions will used for versioned set on updating log segments' metadata).
 The new owner will find current inprogress log segment and recover the log segment in following sequence:

 1. It would first fence the log segment (step 2.1).
 Fencing successfully means no writes will succeed any more after that.